Are You Safe at Home? Day: Raising awareness on family violence

 Support the La Trobe Sexual Harm Prevention and Response Action Plan

 Many people don’t realise that sexual harm can occur within relationships or that the same social drivers that drive family violence, also drive sexual harm.
-La Trobe has recently launched the Sexual Harm Prevention and Response Action Plan.
+La Trobe has a University-wide Sexual Harm Prevention and Response Action Plan.
 The plan takes forward La Trobe’s commitment to the prevention of sexual harm and ensures appropriate responses to disclosures and reports.

 Attend training at La Trobe